-- HUGE advantage is the buttons on the handle bars.
+- A HUGE advantage is the buttons on the handlebars.
 This allows you to change settings without having to stop and affect your speed and or data.
 Massive game changer for the serious individual.

 - Seat and the actual rower sit higher off the ground.
 This makes it much easier for long lanky legs to get into position when compared to low profile rowers.
 The seat comfort is to die for, its that comfortable.
 Plus it sits at 19″ high, so much easier to get into position as well.

 - Like the C2D, the VR500 has oversized pedals for larger feet but also has heel adjustable options which just raises the bar even more.

 - The feel of pulling back on the nylon webbing compared to the chain on the Concept2 is smoother and quieter.

 Why You Shouldn’t Buy The VR500 Rowing Machine